 Adyen provides account statements in the industry-standard CAMT.053 format, which is part of the ISO 20022 financial messaging standard.
 CAMT.053 uses structured codes to classify the type and status of each transaction.
 This ensures consistency and interoperability across financial institutions.

 Account statements summarize the financial activity in a business account for a specific period, such as a day or a month.
 You can use these auditable statements to reconcile balances and provide detailed transaction reports to your users.
+If your balance account is linked to an Adyen-issued card, transactions processed with that card also appear in the statement.

 Requirements